theromsh/JsonToSql/README.md

 (example: python initTables.py accounts.json)

+Output:
+The output is a sqlite DB called: "main.db"

 Note:
 1. python 3.4 (and above) is needed in order to run the program
 2. Libraries that is needed to be installed: